 How long the authentication token and temporary password from password reset e-mails is valid for.

-An amount of seconds defaulting to 172800 (2 days).
+Set in number of seconds, defaulting to 172800 (2 days).

-2.16.8 AUTH_PASSWORD_DAYS
+2.16.8 AUTH PASSWORD DAYS

 How many days using the same password should be allowed.